FineUploader/fine-uploader/docs/qquery.md

 * `qq.preventDefault(Event)` - A function used to prevent the user agent's default action.
 To be used inside an event handler.
 * `qq.toElement()` - Creates and returns a new DIV element.
 * `qq.each(objectOrArray, callback)` - Iterates through an object or array, passing your callback the key and value for each element in the object.  `return false;` to stop iteration.
+* `qq.bind(oldFunc, context)` - Same concept as `Function.prototype.bind`, but this will function in all browsers.
+Pass comma-separated values after the `context` parameter for all arguments to be passed to the new function (when invoked).
+This is an alterative to modifying `Function.prototype`.
 * `qq.log(String logMessage, (optional) String logLevel)` - Log a message to the console.
 No-op if console logging is not supported by the user agent.
 Will delegate to the user agent's logging function that corresponds to the passed logging level, if it exists.
 If a comparable function does not exist, but console logging is supported, the log event will be delegated